The Amazon Echo Plus first appeared in 2017, wearing the same tall plastic housing of the original Echo, but delivering bigger audio.

 We've been critical of some Echo devices in the past, particularly the second-gen Echo, because it's on the limit of what we want in terms of sound quality.
 This new Echo Plus, however, is a better proposition, closer to some of the third-party Alexa speakers we've seen since.

 There's better bass, giving it a richer and more rounded sound.
 This sound does get a little strained at higher volumes and in that sense it's not quite as strong a performer as the Apple HomePod in isolation - but it is almost a third of the price and that's not to be scoffed at.

 Interestingly, Amazon's solution to keeping all types of customer happy is to offer the Echo Sub, a £119 subwoofer that exclusively works with your Echo (not the first-gen models, we hasten to add).
-We've tested this with the Echo Plus and it's a wonderful result, so if music is a primary focus for you then it's well worth investing - and it'll still bundle together for less than a HomePod.
+We've tested this with the Echo Plus and it's a wonderful result, so if music is a primary focus for you then it's well worth investing in - and it'll still bundled together for less than the price of a HomePod.

 The downside is that you have to create pairs between the same model of Echo, but stereo pairing on the Echo Plus makes for a great result - it really makes the music come to life, spreading it for greater room-filling performance.
 Paired with the Sub in a 2.1 system and you've got a great setup.